 The directors are responsible for the other information.
-The other information comprises the Directors' Report, and the supplementary information set out on pages 17 to 18.
+The other information comprises the Directors' Report, which we obtained prior to the date of this report, the Annual Report, which is expected to be made available to us after that date, and the supplementary information set out on pages 16 to 17.
 Other information does not include the financial statements and our auditor's report thereon.